Science vs Art

 Provide steel, tires, engine and all internal parts and ask different persons to make a car.
 You will be surprised to see as many different looking cars as there are people accepting the challenge.

 What these experiments clearly demonstrate is the fact that we can create a thing using same input and different processes.
 The output is not standard and depends upon people’s perceptions.
 This is what we refer to as art.
 There are so many products in the market that are made using scientific principles, but we prefer those that are made to look beautiful and aesthetically pleasing.
 This is where science and art merge together in the making of a product.
 The car is a perfect example for that.

-• Science is objective, art is subjective
+• Science is objective.

+• Art is subjective.

-• Art needs no proof, it cannot be proved.
-On the other hand, science is based upon theories and hypothesis, and every phenomenon or device can be explained through science.
+• Science is based upon theories and hypothesis and every phenomenon or device can be explained through science.